jnmclarty/rython/README.md

 The purpose of this fork is just to explore an idea.

-Its idea which I'm 100% sure the current python community would not go for.
+An idea which I'm 100% sure the current python community would not tolerate due to the likely backwards-compatibility breaks.